stekra/bubbles/src/writing.md

 - [Stargaze]
 ---
 [Stargaze]
-The path forward is clear: A new machine, an instrument.
+The path forward is clear: An instrument to close the distance.
+So far: Only a skeleton of a device, shaped somewhat like a mushroom.
 ---
 [factory/mushroom]
+They say I'm far away.
+If only they knew.
+The professors in Berlin will finally understand.
+The two halves of the spherical body of the machine are already finished.
+I need to go check on its calibration process.
 ---
 [factory/twoHalves]
-You should write a letter to mother.
+Maybe you should write a letter to mother.
 She deserves to know.
-But first, where did you leave that part?
-It must be back at aGlutzCo.
+But first: The production on the final part was completed.
+I got word this morning from A. Glutz & Co.
+I must go now!
 ---
 [factory/aGlutzCo]
 Carrying the part back to the workshop feels unusually light under the clear night sky.
 Am I forgetting something?
 Nevermind.
+The machine is almost complete.
+Where did I leave my blueprint?
+I remember: In between moons.
+Next to Mars.
 ---
-We're waiting for you (pictures of stars/frido/klaus/grandad, multiple bubbles)
+We're waiting for you! (pictures of stars/frido/klaus/grandad, multiple bubbles)
----

 I won't be coming back home.

 I will be much like you, soon. (pointing to star in the pic)

 I love you (over picture of person, over picture of the stars)

-The world, knowledge, laid out and sorted, annotated, connected.

-They say I'm far away.
-If only they knew.

 ---
+[AstralMachine]
+Let's pull the lever.
+It's gearing up.
+The acceleration coils are spinning at an enormous speed.
+I hope they reinforced the top screws.
+The whole rooms is heating up.
-Tomorrow I'll know whether it was all worth it.
+Soon I'll know whether it was all worth it.
 Then there will be no more gap between you and I.
+Soon I'll be of a different world.
+---
+[END]
 I hope we can be friends, then.
----
-THE END
 ===

+I wish that I could turn back time
+Cause now the guilt is all mine
+Can't live without the trust oft those you love